Mntry/Pay/CREDIT.md

 ## Supported Transactions
 Depending on the merchant's processor, a subset of available Monetary transactions may be unavailable.
 This endpoint will report the processor's supported status of each transaction for the provided merchant secret key.

-## Duplicate Checking
-Monetary's payment gateway implements standard duplicate checking logic to help avoid multiple accidental charges against a customer's card.
-Duplicate transactions are detected based on the following request fields matching a transaction which previously approved within the last 24 hours;
-* MID (secret key)
-* Transaction Type
-* Account
-* Invoice
-* Amount

-When a duplicate transaction request is detected, the response returned will be that of the original transaction to which the duplicate transaction matched.
-Detection of duplicate transactions by the integrator is possible by matching the returned `RefNo` to a to a previous transaction on the client-side.

 `GET` /credit

 ### Supported Transactions Response Fields